devjanaprime/clientSideGarageEs6/readme.md

 There needs to be a space on the page where all the cars in the garage are displayed.
 This list should be updated whenever a car is added to the garage.

+Empty the input fields after a car has been added.
+Only allow cars to be added if all input fields are filled in.

 Styling
 ---